code-distortion/adapt/README.md

 It can build different data scenarios for different tests when you specify which seeders to run.
 Each scenario gets its own database, so it won't conflict with the others.
 And it can build multiple databases at the same time for a single test.

 It also cleans up after itself by removing test-databases and snapshot dump files when they're not needed.

-> I wrote the article [Test Database Speed Improvements - A Detailed Look](https://www.code-distortion.net/test-database-speed-improvements-a-detailed-look/) to explain the concepts this package uses in more detail.